shkamboj/tic-tac-toe/README.md

 # tic-tac-toe
-Tick Tack Toe game using ReactJS
+This repo contains tic-tac-toe game by using ReactJS, for learning ReactJS you can go through these simple codes.

+# Pre-requisites
+Your system should have Nodejs and npm installed.

+## README to be completed soon.